marcusfrdk/tomlval/README.md

 ### Schema

-A schema is an _optional_ structure used to add functionality to the validator, this includes validation for missing keys and default handlers for keys.
+A schema is an _optional_ structure used to add functionality to the validator, this includes validation for missing keys and default handlers.

 #### Keys

 Keys follow the TOML specification, meaning keys must be in either `snake_case` or `SCREAMING_SNAKE_CASE`.
-This project adds some special notation in the form of suffixing a key with `?` to make it optional, adding `[]` to the end to make the key an array and wildcard regex pattern support.
+This project adds some special notation in the form of suffixing a key with `?` to make it optional, adding `[]` to the end to make the key a nested array as well as wildcard regex pattern support.
 The importance of keys are based of specificity, so `my.key` would dominate both `my.*` and `*`.

 This means the following keys are examples of valid keys: